Whelk: Asia

-In Japan, whelks (ツブ, 螺, tsubu) are frequently used in sashimi and sushi.
-In Vietnam, they are served in a dish called Bún ốc - vermicelli with sea snails.
-Golbaengi-muchim (골뱅이 무침) is a Korean dish consisting of whelks and with chili sauce in a salad with cold noodles.
-It has been a very popular side dish with alcohol for many generations.
+In Japan, (ツブ, 螺, tsubu) or (ツブ貝, tsubu-gai) (Note: Where gai is an inflection of kai meaning clam or shell.) is a general term for mid- or large-sized species of the Buccinidae family, (Note: Japanese: ezobai-ka.) i.e., true whelks, including Buccinum spp.
+(Note: Japanese: ezobai-zoku.) and Neptunea spp.
+(Note: Japanese: ezobora-zoku.) (e.g. Neptunea arthritica).
+These are eaten braised or grilled and nowadays used in sushi, but tsubu-gai was formerly not typically used by sushi establishments.
+(Note: Note that Lowry (2005) describes tsubu-gai as an inferior version of the sazae (Turbo sazae), used the same way culinarily, and comments that the sazae was not used as "sushi tane in sushi until about 25 years ago".)
+One warning is that the Neptunea genus has a gland containing the toxin tetramine (Tetramethylammonium).

+In Korea, the golbaengi (골뱅이) marketed as "whelk" refers specifically to the moon snail Neverita didyma often eaten as snack food, e.g. in the dish called golbaengi-muchim (골뱅이무침), (Note: Or perhaps tather golbaengi-muchim guksu (골뱅이무침국수, "moon snail seasoned, with noodles").) a sort of mixed salad consisting of this whelk (moon snail) blended with chili sauce and cold noodles.
+It has been a very "quintessential" side dish with alcohol.
+This species is also known by the common name keun-gu-seul-u-leong (큰구슬우렁).

 Australia, New Zealand

 In Australia and New Zealand, species of the genus Cabestana (family Ranellidae) are called predatory whelks, and species of Penion (family Buccinidae) are called siphon whelks.

 Brazil

 In Brazil, there is a very popular Afro-Brazilian divination game practiced by older women of African ancestry called jogo de búzios (game of whelks), which uses empty shells of these gastropods.

 United Kingdom and Ireland, Belgium, Netherlands

 In the British Isles, Belgium and the Netherlands (wulk/wullok), the word is used for a number of species in the family Buccinidae, especially Buccinum undatum, an edible European and Northern Atlantic species.

 In the British Isles, the common name "dog whelk" is used for Nucella lapillus (family Muricidae) and for Nassarius species (family Nassariidae).
-Historically, they were a popular street food in Victorian London, typically located close to public houses and theatres.
+Historically, they were a popular street food in Victorian London, sold from stalls typically located close to public houses and theatres.